sec-fortress/sec-fortress.github.io/posts/pg/posts/hutch.md

 ***

-Running our nmap scan we have:
+Running our nmap scan to discover open ports we have:

 ```bash